 Fighting for big pots doesn't mean that you have to win at showdown.
 The biggest pots are usually ones that see a river card, so those players who have the courage to bluff in these pots will probably walk away (in some cases, at least) with good memories and with a significant amount of chips.
 But what if your opponent does it?

-A bluff done incorrectly or at the wrong time is obvious, and we have an easy time in these cases - we just have to press the button labeled "call".
-We are in a tougher spot when our opponent is using bluffs correctly.
+A bluff done incorrectly or at the wrong time is obvious, and you have an easy time in these cases - you just have to press the button labeled "call".
+You are in a tougher spot when your opponent is using bluffs correctly.
 That means not too oftenand not too rarely, and always in different situations with different sizes.
 I'll try and give you a few pointers to situations like these, with some examples.

 Catching bluffs based on opponent's hand ranges